sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 avoid unnecessary initial video loading avoid audible autoplay

-The showreel should reinforce the editing identity established by the hero and Selected Work.

-7. WHAT I EDIT
+8. WHAT I DO EXPERIENCE
-This section answers:
+This section communicates Sanjan's actual editing work.
-“Can this person make the kind of content I need?”
-It communicates the types of editing Sanjan offers.
-It should prioritize clarity over buzzwords.
-It must not become an artificial list of skills designed only to fill space.
-Final categories and wording come from Sanjan.
-Agents must not invent service claims.

-8. EDITING PHILOSOPHY
-This section explains how Sanjan approaches editing.
-It should communicate ideas such as:
+It focuses on:

+short-form video editing
+creative editing
 pacing
-storytelling
-attention
-sound
+visual impact
+rhythm
+transitions
+effects
-visual rhythm
+visual storytelling
-intentionality

-The section exists to differentiate the person behind the edits from someone merely listing software skills.
-It should remain concise.
+personality

+Long-form editing is not advertised.
-It must not become a long résumé.
+The section must not become a generic software/skills list.
-Final claims and wording come from Sanjan.

 9. ABOUT EXPERIENCE
 The About section introduces the person behind the work.